Butterhead Lettuce Variety © Steve Masley (Click IMAGE to Enlarge) |

 © Steve Masley (Click IMAGE to Enlarge) |

-Cos (Romaine) Lettuces form open, upright heads of deeply colored leaves.
-The leaves have stronger flavor than looseleaf varieties, and crunchy midribs
+Romaine Lettuces form open, upright heads of crunchy, deeply colored leaves.
+The leaves have stronger flavor than looseleaf varieties, and are denser and crunchier than butterheads.

-Romaine lettuces have an upright growth habit that makes them more resistant to frost damage than lettuces with a more horizontal leaf growth pattern.
+Romaine lettuces have an upright growth habit that makes them more resistant to frost damage in the colder months and sun damage in the heat of summer than lettuces with a more horizontal leaf growth pattern that exposes the leaves to cold and sun.

 'Breen' (55 days) is a red "baby" romaine that grows 6-8" high, and is great for salad tables and window boxes.